Abdullahi-a-hussein/Flask-apps/README.md

   b. users can sign up/sign in and add new locations

-  Hosted on Heroku.
-(Take a look)[https://remote-work-friendly.herokuapp.com]
+  Hosted on Heroku. <a href='https://remote-work-friendly.herokuapp.com'>Take a look</a>